ncl-icb-analytics/snowflake-ontoserver-api/README.md

 The setup script will automatically create an `ONTOSERVER` schema within your chosen database to contain all schema-level objects.

-**Note**: If you use a different database name, find/replace all `EXTERNAL_ACCESS.` (with dot) in the SQL files to match your chosen database name.
+**Note**: If you use a different database name, find/replace `EXTERNAL_ACCESS.` (including the dot) with `YOUR_DATABASE_NAME.` in the SQL files.

 **Using a different Ontoserver**: This setup is configured for One London's Ontoserver.
-To use with another Ontoserver instance, find/replace all `ontology.onelondon.online` with your Ontoserver URL in `setup.sql` and update the OAuth token endpoint.
+To use with another Ontoserver instance, find/replace all `ontology.onelondon.online` with your Ontoserver URL in `setup.sql` and update the OAuth token endpoint (line 27: `OAUTH_TOKEN_ENDPOINT`).
 Also verify your Ontoserver uses 'authoring' and 'production1' as environment names, or update these accordingly.

 ### 3. Configure and Run Setup Script